SoggySupernova/AutoRobloxRantShorts/SETUP_WINDOWS.md

 ---
 Tested on Python 3.11.9.
 ---
-You need ffmpeg, ollama, and firefox correctly installed and configured.
+You need ffmpeg, ollama, ImageMagick, and firefox correctly installed and configured.
 You need to download the `mistral` model as well:
 ```shell
 ollama pull mistral
 ```